This blog may contain affiliate links. Read our disclosure policy for more info.

 - Spirit Island – Maligne Lake is arguably the most famous lake in Jasper National Park.
 At Maligne Lake you can hike, canoe on the lake, or eat at a lakeside restaurant.
 However, the best activity at the lake is this scenic Maligne Lake Cruise which takes you out on the water for the best vantage point.
 The cruise also takes you to the famous Spirit Island, which is so picture-perfect that you’ve likely seen it on Instagram before.

 - Drive the Icefields Parkway – The Icefields Parkway is the super scenic stretch of road that connects Jasper with Lake Louise.
-There are tons of attractions on the Icefields Parkway including hikes, stunning blue lakes like Peyto Lake, as well as the Columbia Icefield.
+There are tons of attractions on the Icefields Parkway including Sunwapta Falls, stunning blue lakes like Peyto Lake, as well as the Columbia Icefield.
 If you’ve ever wanted to walk on a glacier, you can do that at the Columbia Icefield on this guided hiking tour that takes you onto Athabasca Glacier.
 If you aren’t much of a hiker, join this bus tour onto the glacier instead – you’ll still stand on the glacier but no hiking is required!

 - Explore Maligne Canyon – Located on the edge of Jasper town is the beautiful Maligne Canyon, where you can hike alongside and peer down into the deep canyon.
 There are also a few bridges you can walk on to really take in the views.
 In the winter, we highly recommend doing an icewalk in the canyon where you put on ice cleats and explore frozen waterfalls, ice caves, and walk in the middle of the frozen canyon!